privacyguides/privacyguides.org/docs/os/android-overview.md

 ### Advanced Protection Program

 If you have a Google account we suggest enrolling in the [Advanced Protection Program](https://landing.google.com/advancedprotection).
 It is available at no cost to anyone with two or more hardware security keys with [FIDO](../basics/multi-factor-authentication.md#fido-fast-identity-online) support.
+Alternatively, you can use [passkeys](https://fidoalliance.org/passkeys).

 The Advanced Protection Program provides enhanced threat monitoring and enables: